 Let’s use a generic example of a customer who spends $75 per month and remains a customer for 8 years on average.
 The LTVC of this customer is $7200 ($75 x 12 x 8).
 When you’re looking at your business from this angle, giving a modest incentive to generate a new customer makes way too much sense to ignore.
 Some businesses actually forfeit their entire 1st year of profit because they are most interested in the long-term value of the relationship.
 The question you have to answer is how much of that LTVC are you willing to invest?

 What if you could automate your entire incentive offering?
 Being and remaining organized is vital in sales and in business development.
 So, anytime you can automate repeatable systems, you should.
-This makes you look super-together, organized, professional and you never have to worry about follow up.
+This makes you look together, organized, and professional and you never have to worry about follow-up.
 An automated incentive offering is just one of the tools in the ReferMe IQ™ Marketing System that helps you solve the biggest pain in business—getting customers.
 I welcome you to check it out further.

 So don’t miss the importance of adding an incentive and loyalty program to your marketing machine.
-There are several reasons why people refer: they’ve had a great experience, it makes them look good, you’re giving them a compliment, and last, they want rewards.
+There are several reasons why people refer: they’ve had a great experience, it makes them look good, you’re complimenting them, and last, they want rewards.
 In short, the reason people refer is because it’s about them.
 The incentive and loyalty program is in perfect alignment with human nature and behavior so make sure it’s part of your marketing and referral machine.
 To your success and to smart marketing.
-Post author: admin

 Post author: admin